autocrossblog/autocrossblog_astro/src/content/post/2011-07-02-the-missing-helmet-natalie-found-it.md

 ---
-layout: post
+publishDate: 2011-07-02T19:07:16+00:00
-title: The missing helmet!
-Natalie found it!
+title: "The missing helmet!
+Natalie found it!"
-date: '2011-07-02T19:07:16+00:00'
-last_modified_at: 2024-11-15T12:15:17-06:00
-permalink: the-missing-helmet-natalie-found-it
-image:
-categories: [ 350z, nissan ]
-description: Discover the cherished Bell Helmet's adventure from Colorado to California, lost during a move, and its unexpected reunion with the owner.
+excerpt: "Discover the cherished Bell Helmet's adventure from Colorado to California, lost during a move, and its unexpected reunion with the owner."
+author: chris
+url: 'the-missing-helmet-natalie-found-it'
+tags:  [ 350z, nissan ]
+updateDate: 2024-11-15T12:15:17-06:00
 ---

 Over a year ago I realized that my Bell Helmet was missing.
 Somewhere on the move from Colorado to California it went off into its own world.